UpmateApp/upmate-swift-sdk/README.md

 Checks if an update prompt needs to be shown.
 Displays the prompt only if a new update is available and necessary based on your criteria.

+Mainly it checks if showing an update is needed depending on the version of the user.
+It's only displayed once per user.

 ```swift
 upmate.displayLastUpdateIfNeeded()
 ```